mvcisback/mvcisback.github.com/posts/2014-08-19-over-engineered-diagrams.md

 For my upcoming intern presentation, I've started playing with the [diagrams](http://projects.haskell.org/diagrams/) DSL again.

-I specifically 2 diagrams for 2 pipelines.
+I needed 2 diagrams representing pipelines.
 Rather than just opening up inkscape and making the chart (a process that would likely have taken 10 minutes), I instead opted to write the following Haskell code to generate the pipeline svg.